 I was born in Colorado, and after living in Boston, New York, Los Angeles, Barcelona, and London, I have returned to my roots in Denver.
 I am grateful to have the opportunity to live and work in a city that sets such a vigorous pace when it comes to growth in the arts.
 I have a degree in Theatre Studies from Boston University, and my work in the theatre profoundly influences all my artistic choices.
 I collaborate frequently and fiercely, and I feel drawn to a larger community of creators.

 In addition to my creative pursuits, I am passionate about working with children and young adults from a variety of backgrounds.
-I am proud to be a co-founder of The Wayfaring Band, an organization that equips people with special needs and community thought leaders with the social tools to impact the global community.
+I am proud to be a co-founder and managing owner of The Wayfaring Band, an organization that equips young adults who experience special needs and emerging thought leaders with the social tools to deftly navigate the diverse needs of a global community.
 I am also forever indebted to Ms. Pat and the incredible students of the Crenshaw Arts / Tech Charter High School (C.A.T.C.H.) in Los Angeles for the countless lessons I continue to absorb there during my annual trip to California.
 Working as a teacher, mentor, trip leader, and camp counselor has given me countless opportunities to connect with young people both nationally and abroad.